pingidentity/pf-authn-js-widget/README.md

 ## Using Risk-Based Authentication With the Widget

-Please refer to [the guide](RISK-AUTHENTICATION.md) for more infomation on how to set up the widget with risk-based authentication adapters
+Please refer to the [guide for using risk-based authentication with the widget](RISK-AUTHENTICATION.md) for more infomation on how to set up the widget with risk-based authentication adapters.

 # Browser Compatibility